royfrancis/staticrypt/docs/index.md

 ![](/images/preview.webp)

 StatiCrypt injects a polished password prompt (`lib/password_template.html`) plus an inline copy of the crypto runtime.
 Custom templates are supported for brand-conscious deployments.
-To see an encrypted page in action, check out the <a :href="$withBase('/example.html')">demo page</a>.
+To see an encrypted page in action, check out the [demo page](https://royfrancis.github.io/staticrypt/example.html).
 Use password `mylongpassword`.

 ## User Guide & CLI Reference